 In celebration of the 25 year anniversary of Take Back the Night (TBTN) at UTEP, students gathered Wednesday, April 24, at the Union Cinema to listen to the testimony of those who once were victims of sexual and domestic abuse.

-Grimmettt shared with the audience the aftermath of the event and the lack of support from Skidmore college.
-A year after the rape.
-She moved back to her parents’ house where she began her healing process.
+Grimmett shared with the audience the aftermath of the event.
+A year later, she moved back to her parents’ house where she began her healing process.

 “It was very difficult, but I knew this is what I needed,” Grimmett said.
 “I wanted to sort of commit my life to make sure that no one was treated the way I had been.”